arews/sanity-gatsby-wedding-page/README.md

 # sanity-gatsby-wedding-page

-A portfolio using structured content and a static site builder.
+A wedding page using structured content and a static site builder.

 Deployed from [sanity.io/create](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-gatsby-portfolio).

 ## What you have

-- A blazing fast portfolio with [Gatsby.js](https://gatsbyjs.org)
+- A blazing fast wedding page with [Gatsby.js](https://gatsbyjs.org)
 - Structured content using [Sanity.io](https://www.sanity.io)
 - Global deployment on [Netlify](https://netlify.com)